VestigiaProject/napoleon-film/README.md

 1. You can visit the website and browse through the available shots without signing in
 2. To contribute or vote, click the "Sign In" button in the top right corner
-3. Sign in using a Google account
+3. Sign in using a Google or Discord account

 ### Viewing Shots